MatrixAINetwork/MATRIX_AI/README.md

 - Completed the structural design and module separation of smartcontract fault-tolerant VM, after several times of disscussion

 - Prototype development in progress for fault-tolerant features of  smartcontracts

+- Go on with the development and improvement of upgrades of safe contracts